 The book was self-published in 2005 and comes with a small elf.
 It's written in rhyme with watercolor illustrations.

 The gist of the story is that Santa knows who is naughty and nice by what his elves report back to him as they fly back and forth each night.

 Upon returning, they pick a new place to hide.
 By choosing a new hiding spot, the members of the family play an on-going game of Hide and Seek.
 Children are encouraged to name their elf.

 In the hope that students will settle down, stay on task, and be better behaved during the hectic month of December, teachers have now gotten on board and purchased an elf for their classrooms.

-To launch Elf on a Shelf read the story to the children and the good behavior modification begins!
-After all, Santa now has a spy in the room, and the teacher has a helper that is watching and reporting back to Santa!
+To launch Elf on a Shelf read the story and let the good behavior modification begin!
+After all, Santa now has a spy in the room, and the teacher has a helper that is watching.

 Click on the link to view/download The Christmas Elf, which is a spatial direction booklet, that also has several “craftivities” included, like the stocking with a photo of a real elf tucked inside.

-Simply take a picture of each of your students wearing a Santa hat, you can purchase one at The Dollar store.
+Simply take a picture of each of your students wearing an elf/Santa hat.
 Students trim and glue to the back of their stocking.
 A graphing extension is also included.

-I also made the booklet Little Elf What Do You See?
-This is a rhyming booklet that incorporates the 5 senses.
+The booklet Little Elf What Do You See? is a rhyming booklet that incorporates the 5 senses.